-The advice from the employees to ensure safety, stability, well-being and quality of life for both employees and residents can be summarized in the following points:
+The employees' advice to ensure safety, stability, well-being, and quality of life for both employees and residents can be summarized as follows:

-- Do not put women and men together. - Be careful not to put bitter enemies together; the drug environment is harsh.

-- Avoid putting people who go on different drugs together.
-For example, amphetamineaddicted people may be perceived as too hectic for the calmer opiate addicts. - Think about the age composition; if young people are put together with older drug addicts, it can lead to becoming heavy drug addicts themselves.
+- do not put women and men together; - be careful not to put bitter enemies together; the drug environment is harsh; - avoid putting people who go on different drugs together.
+For instance, individuals addicted to amphetamines may seem too high-energy for opiate addicts who are typically more relaxed; - combining young people with older drug addicts can lead to the young individuals becoming heavy drug addicts themselves..